 A balance sheet is a snapshot from December 31st of last year.
 In April 2026, you're analyzing end-2024 data.
 18 months can change everything for an SME.

-This delay creates an "information blackout" where models see nothing.
+This delay creates an information blackout where models see nothing.
 Yet this is precisely when difficulties emerge and financing opportunities arise.

-③ Confidentiality — 60%+ of SMEs Have Private Financial Statements
+Confidentiality: 60%+ of SMEs Have Private Financial Statements

 Over half of French SMEs operate under confidential or simplified accounting regimes.
 Their accounts aren't public.
 They don't share them with third-party databases.
 Result: invisible to external models.